Enterprise-CMCS/macpro-base-template/docs/docs/development-workflows/docs.md

 - As you make changes to the files under the repo's docs folder, you should see the changes reflected in your browser in less than a second.

 #### Notes
-- ~~Note:  Jekyll's reloading performance in Docker on an M1 Mac when using docker volumes has been observed to be unacceptable.
-The shortest reload time possible was close to 10 seconds.
-In view of this, this procedure starts the docs site on bare metal (your Mac).~~
-Note:  Jekyll's reloading performance in Docker on M1 chipped Macs has been observed to be slow.
-Reloading takes 12-15 second, usually.
-However, it's proven very problematic to support bare metal Jekyll, so we accept the performance hit.
-The hope is that most developers making changes don't need to wait for the site reload on each small change; instead, they likely make many edits to a markdown file's content at once, and can wait for the page to reload once.